jupyterlab/hatch-jupyter-builder/README.md

 The optional `build-kwargs` is a set of keyword arguments to pass to the build function.

-The optional `install-pre-commit-hook` option causes a `pre-commit` hook to be installed during an editable install.
+The optional `install-pre-commit-hook` boolean causes a `pre-commit` hook to be installed during an editable install.

 ### Npm Builder Function